What Are the Medicare Part A Costs for 2022?

 As mentioned above, Medicare Part A covers the following types of healthcare coverage: inpatient hospital care, skilled nursing facility care, home health care, and hospice care.

-Here, we’ll show you how costs apply specifically to their coverage types.
+Here, we’ll show you how costs apply specifically to those coverage types.

 Inpatient Hospital Care Costs